Chris Stratton

+Early life

+Christopher Lee Stratton was born on August 22, 1990, in Tupelo, Mississippi.
+Stratton graduated from Tupelo High School, in Tupelo, Mississippi.

 College career

-Stratton graduated from Tupelo High School, in Tupelo, Mississippi.
 He then attended Mississippi State University from 2010 to 2012.
 In 2011, he played collegiate summer baseball with the Harwich Mariners of the Cape Cod Baseball League.
-As a senior, he was a consensus All-American after going 11–2 with a 2.38 earned run average and 127 strikeouts.
+As a senior, he was a consensus All-American after going 11–2 with a 2.38 earned run average (ERA) and 127 strikeouts.
 He was also the Southeastern Conference Pitcher of the Year.
 He also won the C Spire Ferriss Trophy as Mississippi's top collegiate baseball player.